yona-lang/homepage/content/docs/syntax.md

 Programs in Yatta consist always of evaluation of a single expression.
 In fact, any Yatta program consists of exactly one expression.

-Syntax is intentionally very minimalistic and inspired by languages such as SML or Haskell.
+The syntax is intentionally very minimalistic and inspired by languages such as SML or Haskell.
 There are only a handful of keywords, however it is not as flexible in naming as Haskell for example.

-Yatta programs have the ambition to be easily readable and custom operators with names consisting of symbols alone are not that useful when reading programs for the first time.
-Therefore Yatta does not support custom operators named by symbols only.
+Yatta programs have the ambition to be easily readable.
+Custom operators with names consisting of symbols alone are not that useful when reading a program for the first time.
+This is why Yatta does not support custom operators named by symbols only.
 Supported operators are listed [here]({{< ref "operators" >}}).

 Yatta does not have indentation specific parsing rules, but it does require new line at certain locations, which are noted in each individual expression descriptions.